Xinyi-0724/KingCounty_24_node_virtual_power_grid/README.md

-## :bulb: the 24-node virtual power grid
+## :bulb: The 24-node virtual power grid
 The parameters and diagram of the virtual 110 kV high voltage distribution network are created for South King County for planning purposes of electric buses.

 ## :smiley: Citing